AmandaPardinho/Palindrome-Number/out/production/Palindrome-Number/palindrome/README.md

 ### Why I choose this problem?

 > I decided to solve this problem because I wanted to know what is an integer.
 In the previous project I found a lot
-> this word in my research so I was curious about it.
+> this word in my research.
+So I was curious about it.

 ---